Trump to face criminal charges, sending US into uncharted waters | Politics

 "I am not afraid of what's to come," he said in a fundraising email on Friday.
 Those specific charges have not yet been made public as the indictment remains under seal, but CNN reported on Thursday that Trump faced more than 30 counts related to business fraud.

-"We're going to close the streets around the courthouse," the source said.
-TUESDAY SURRENDER

-The Manhattan charges will likely be unsealed by a judge in the coming days and Trump will have to travel there to be photographed, fingerprinted and appear in court, which a court official said was expected on Tuesday.
-Trump lawyer Susan Necheles confirmed the Tuesday surrender date and said she did not expect charges to be unsealed until that day.
+The Manhattan charges will likely be unsealed by a judge in the coming days and Trump will have to travel there to be photographed, fingerprinted and appear in court, which is expected on Tuesday.
+Necheles, the Trump lawyer, she did not expect charges to be unsealed until that day.
 Any potential trial is still at least more than a year away, legal experts said, meaning it could occur during or after the presidential campaign.

 Trump appealed earlier this month for nationwide protests, recalling his charged rhetoric ahead of the Jan.
 6, 2021, attack on the U.S. Capitol by his supporters, and warned last week of potential "death & destruction" if he were charged.
-One of Trump's faithful, waiting outside his Mar-a-Lago property in Florida, Jill Cohen, 57, said the indictment would only bolster him.

-"Do you really think that they're going to take President Trump out of the running for president ...
-No!
-I don't believe that for a second," she said.
-Other Republican voters might tire of the drama, though.
+"It's politics.
+I think they're just dying to find a way to keep him from being eligible for running for reelection," Mark Funk, 58, said at a beer garden in Houston.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)